 Art and design is taught in an inspiring, practical and cross-curricular way at Beacon Rise.
 Pupils research, invent, experiment and create works of art, craft and design.
 We also teach our pupils how to evaluate and analyse works of great designers and artists, as well as their own creations.
 You can see some fantastic examples of our art and design work on display around the school.
 Click here for more information on our carefully sequenced curriculum planned by our Head of CreateBR.

 Across the school we teach French through a fun, multi-sensory approach.
 In Key Stage 1, French is mainly taught through songs and games.
 Whereas in Key Stage 2, pupils are encouraged to explore the language in more details and develop their French speaking, listening, reading and writing skills.

 At Beacon Rise, we believe music is a vehicle for personal expression and a unique form of communication that can inspire and motivate children.
 We encourage and inspire pupils to develop a love and appreciation of music by providing opportunities for all children to listen, explore, play, create, perform and enjoy music.
 We strongly believe that music increases self-confidence, creativity and a sense of achievement.

-- perform, listen to and evaluate music across a range of genres and styles
+- Listen, appraise, perform and evaluate music across a range of genres and styles

-- learn to sing and use their voices
+- Learn to use their voices and sing

 - Improvise, create and compose their own music